ltakouay18/star_wars/README.md

 # star_wars

-Analyzing star wars movies data to determine which movie, according to Americans is the best of the franchise
+In this project I am analyzing Star Wars movies data to determine which film, according to Americans is the best of the franchise.
-## star_wars.csv relevant column descriptions
+***
+I will be using star_wars.csv file, but will focus on 8 relevant columns:

 * RespondentID — An anonymized ID for the respondent (person taking the survey)
 * Gender — the respondent's gender
 * Age — the respondent's age